ome/omero_search_engine/README.rst

 IDR Searcher
 ------------
-IDR searcher is an Elasticsearch-based search engine developed for IDR (Image Data Resource) to index and analyse metadata stored as key–value pairs.
+IDR Searcher is an Elasticsearch-based search engine developed for `IDR <idr.openmicroscopy.org>`_  (Image Data Resource) to index and analyse metadata stored as key–value pairs.
 It supports both simple lookups and complex queries across large datasets, with synchronous and asynchronous search capabilities.

-The system connects directly to OMERO databases and also supports CSV data sources.
+The system connects directly to OMERO databases, which run on **PostgreSQL** and also supports CSV data sources.
 All functionality is exposed through REST APIs (GET/POST) using JSON, enabling easy integration with web applications and backend services.

-Although built for IDR, IDR searcher can be used as a backend search service for any application where data resides in an OMERO database or `supported CSV format <https://github.com/ome/omero_search_engine/tree/main/omero_search_engine/cache_functions/elasticsearch/csv_templates>`_  and is intended for public access.
+Although built for IDR, IDR Searcher can be used as a backend search service for any application where data resides in an OMERO database or `supported CSV format <https://github.com/ome/omero_search_engine/tree/main/omero_search_engine/cache_functions/elasticsearch/csv_templates>`_  and is intended for public access.

 Key Features
 ============